zchee/neovim-wiki/Differences-from-Vim.md

-This page describes notable differences in Neovim compared to Vim.
+Following are notable differences in Neovim compared to Vim.

 ## Configuration
 * Use `.nvimrc` instead of `.vimrc` for storing configuration.